mcmcs/BestAvgComb/README.md

 1. `H1_gdp.csv`: This is the main data file.

-2. `replication_DS2019_tab_common.R`: This file replicates the common part of the tables.
+2. `replication_DS2019_tab_common.R`: This file replicates the common part of the Tables.

 3. `replication_DS2019_tab045.R`: This file replicates Tables 4 and 5.